Hyun Sook Kim

 THTR 377 Costume Design

-As an art educator, Kim is always excited to see her students growing to think out-of-box and reaching out of their scope.
-Her ultimate purpose is to dedicate to educating young artists to make them become soulful human beings and professionals, who can eventually fulfill their life and artistry.
+As a professor and artist, Kim is keenly interested in current trends and cultural developments in the field of the world costume design and technology to enrich design education from diverse creativity based on critical thinking to the most current technology with a variety of materials.
+As an educator, Kim is always excited to see her students growing to think out-of-box and reaching out of their scope.
+Her ultimate goal is to dedicate to educating young artists to make them soulful human beings and professionals who can eventually fulfill their life and artistry.